IBM/template-java-spring/TEMPLATE.md

 To output a war file, the `gradle/build-jar.gradle` build script can be included.
 The default configuration of `build.gradle` is to produce a war file because that is the recommended way to deploy to liberty.

+### Pact testing

+The project adds support for consumer- and provider-side Pact testing via three gradle build files:

+* gradle/build-pact.gradle
+* gradle/build-pact-consumer.gradle
+* gradle/build-pact-provider.gradle

+To enable Pact testing support, simply add `apply from: 'build-pact-consumer.gradle'` and/or `apply from: 'build-pact-provider.gradle'` to
+`build.gradle` depending on the nature of the application.
+(The `gradle/build-pact.gradle` file is referenced within the other two files.)

+On the provider side, if you are not using a pact-broker then the configuration can become rather custom.
+In that case it is recommended to copy the existing build-pact-provider.gradle to another file and make approriate customizations.

+For more information on Pact testing see [https://docs.pact.io/](https://docs.pact.io/)

 ## Usage

 The following sections provide common actions to perform on the project.